 A position in marketing for a publishing house can be a grueling job, as it is a fast-paced job and it's expected that you manage the expectations of editors, authors, and publicists with ease and efficiency.

 Do you have a knack for always recommending the perfect book to others or can you sell ice in a snowstorm?
 Well, then a career in book sales may be the ideal role for you.

 Know that sales positions are highly collaborative and communicative as they call for close communication with editorial and marketing as you help make the sale of books a success.
 Working in book sales will allow you to make new deals and perhaps travel while being an expert on a variety of books and titles.

 Top Book Publishing Jobs and Careers

 Careers in Editorial, Production, Sales, Publicity, and Marketing

-Aside from writing, other key roles are involved in delivering the written word to a wider audience.
-From start to finish, a written piece must pass between the hands of different experts, assistants, and readers before it is published.
+Aside from writing, there are many other key roles involved in delivering the written word to a broader audience.
+From start to finish, a written piece must pass through the hands of many different experts before it's published.

-Below are the 10 top jobs in publishing that you can choose from.
+Below are 10 of the top jobs in publishing.